rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 **AO radius** - Ambient Occlusion area size, as percent of screen.
 Bigger means larger areas of shade, but too big and you lose detail in the shade around small objects.
 Bigger can be slower too.

-**Bounce multiplier** Bounce strength is proportionate to AO strength, use this to make it stronger or weaker.
+**Bounce multiplier** When bounce is enabled, ambient occlusion also takes into the colour of light bouncing off nearby pixels.
 A bright red pillar by a white wall will make the wall a bit red, but how red?
+Use this to make the effect stronger or weaker.

 **AO shape modifier** - Ambient occlusion - weight against shading flat areas.
 Increase if you get deep shade in almost flat areas.
 Decrease if you get no-shade in concave areas areas that are shallow, but deep enough that they should be occluded.

 **AO max depth diff** - Ambient occlusion biggest depth difference to allow, as percent of depth.
 Prevents nearby objects casting shade on distant objects.
 Decrease if you get dark halos around objects.
 Increase if holes that should be shaded are not.

 **FXAA bias** - Don't anti-alias edges with very small differences than this - this is to make sure subtle details can be sharpened and do not disappear.
 Decrease for smoother edges but at the cost of detail, increase to only sharpen high-contrast edges.
 This FXAA algorithm is designed for speed and doesn't look as far along the edges as others - for best quality you might want turn it off and use a different shader, such as SMAA.

-**Fake GI colour/light balance** - Fake GI balance.
-Fake GI has two parts - both controled by GI strength. -1 means only bounce colour, +1 means only change brightness.
-If you get artefacts with an incorrect band of shadow making this negative might help.

-**Fake GI far/near ambient light ratio** - For Fake GI, ambient light at each pixel is estimated from both wide area colour, and surrounding pixels.
-This changes the weight of each.
-Higher generally helps contrast but too high looks unrealistic.

 **FAST_AO_POINTS** (preprocessor definition - bottom of GUI).
 Number of depth sample points in Performance mode.
 This is your speed vs quality knob; higher is better but slower.
 Minimum is 2, Maximum 16.